ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 The returned `CreateActivityLogStruct` is always related to the currently logged-in user.

-If the object you log an activity on can become unavailable (like after a `delete` action), you might want to also log the name the object has at log time to be able to display it even when the object becomes unavailable.
-To add this name, use `CreateActivityLogStruct::setName` before saving the log entry.
+Most objects may be deleted or renamed, and this will affect the activity log.
+Their name at the time of logging can be stored by calling `setName` on the `CreateActivityLogStruct`.

 #### Context group

-If you log several entries at once, you can group them into a context.
+If you log several related entries at once, you can group them into a context.
+A context is a set of actions done for the same purpose.
+For example, a context could group the actions of a CRON fetching third party data and updating Content items.
+Some built-in contexts are:

+- `web` to group actions made in the Back Office, like the update and the publishing of a new Content item's version,
+- or `migration` to group every actions from a migration file execution.
 A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::findGroups`'s `$limit` argument.

 To open a context group, use `ActivityLogService::prepareContext` which has 2 arguments: